0xDBFB7/ceramic/documents/furnace_quick.md

 ![Flat-out temperature profile.
 Note that the MAX31855 thermocouple transducer stopped reading at about 1700 seconds and only recovered at 2200 seconds.](images/furnace/test_2.png){ width=100% }

-Standard thin K-type thermocouple wire can operate briefly at 1400c; McMaster-Carr's #3859K44 thermocouples survive 1400c for a few seconds before being incinerated, though the high thermal mass leads to a ~200 C offset in this application (seen in the graph above).
+Standard thin K-type thermocouple wire can operate briefly at 1400 C; McMaster-Carr's #3859K44 thermocouples survive a bit higher for a few minutes before being incinerated, though the high thermal mass leads to a ~200 C offset in this application (seen in the graph above).

 Non-contact temperature measurement is more suitable, though all COTS bolometers begin to whimper at these temperatures.